rinvex/laravel-subscriptions/README.md

 That's it, we only have to use that trait in our User model!
 Now your users may subscribe to plans.

+> **Note:** you can use `HasSubscriptions` trait on any subscriber model, it doesn't have to be the user model, in fact any model will do.

 ### Create a Plan

 ```php